List of The Gifted characters: Erg

 Erg (portrayed by Michael Luwoye) is the leader of the Morlocks, and mutant separatist who believes mutantkind should not coexist with regular humans.
 Erg's ability is absorbing and redirecting energy through his left eye hole.

 Rebecca Hoover / Twist

 Twist (portrayed by Anjelica Bette Fellini) is a sociopathic mutant with the ability to telekinetically twist and turn things inside out.
-She was a psychiatric patient before the Inner Circle liberated her in order to utilize her gifts in their overall plans.
+She was a psychiatric patient named Rebecca Hoover before the Inner Circle liberated her in order to utilize her gifts in their overall plans.
 She goes on to develop a kinship and bond with Andy Strucker until he unintentionally killed her during her attempt to massacre the Inner Circle.

 Benedict Ryan

 Benedict Ryan (portrayed by Peter Gallagher) is a popular TV news host, an anti-mutant advocate and secretly a big supporter of the Purifiers.
 Showrunner Matt Nix explicitly based the portrayal of Benedict Ryan on Fox News commentator Sean Hannity.

 Glow

 Glow (portrayed by Laysla De Oliveira) is a mutant with the ability to unleash glowing light orbs and a member of the Morlocks.
 She has the mutant ability to unleash non-dangerous softball-sized glowing light orbs from her hands that she can then mentally control, levitating them anywhere within her line of sight.